dustinpfister/test_angular/ejs/games/money/README.md

 ## The Work Button

 Click the work button to "do work" to which you get payed a small about of money each time.
+The money will not be payed out until the work is done, so there is a working time displayed.